Activated Partial Thromboplastin Clotting Time

 feel a slight sting or pain.
 Afterward, the site may be sore.

 What might affect my test results?

 Certain medicines may affect the results of this test.
 These include heparin and large

 doses of warfarin (Coumadin).
 If you are taking these medicines, follow your healthcare

-provider's instructions.
-Your provider may want you to stop taking them before the
+provider's directions.
+Your provider may want you to stop taking them before the test.

 How do I get ready for this test?